Ariosophy: Armanen-Orden

 Over many years, Adolf and Sigrun have republished all of List's works (and many others relating to the Armanen runes) in their original German.
 Adolf Schleipfer has also contributed an article to The Secret King, a study of Karl Maria Wiligut by Stephen Flowers and Michael Moynihan, in which he points out the differences between Wiligut's beliefs and those that are accepted within Odinism or Armanism.

-Research on Ariosophy
+Research

 After the war, Lanz von Liebenfels was first brought to a wider (and scholarly) attention with Wilfried Daim's book Der Mann, der Hitler die Ideen gab (The Man Who Gave Hitler His Ideas) (1957).
 Although the book was not always taken seriously within academia, for some time Lanz was seen as one of the most important influences on Hitler.
 Since the 1990s, however, historians have cast doubt on Lanz' significance.
 The historian Brigitte Hamann, who has written Hitler's Vienna: A Dictator's Apprenticeship, is of the view that Lanz partly influenced Hitler's diction, but had only marginal influences on Adolf Hitler's religious views.